MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 ## Deep link to browse within your app

 App users can browse through content in Teams from your tab using TeamsJS library.
-This is useful if your tab needs to connect users with other content in Teams, such as to a channel, message, another tab, or to open a scheduling dialog.
+Deep link is useful if your tab needs to connect users with other content in Teams, such as to a channel, message, another tab, or to open a scheduling dialog.
 In few instances navigation can also be accomplished using the TeamsJS library and it's recommended to use typed capabilities of the TeamsJS library wherever possible.

 One of the benefits of using TeamsJS, particularly for Teams app that might run in other hosts (Outlook and Office), is that it's possible to check if the host supports the capability you're attempting to use.
 To check a host's support of a capability, you can use the `isSupported()` function associated with the namespace of the API.
 The TeamsJS library organizes APIs into capabilities by way of namespaces.
 For example, prior to usage of an API in the `pages` namespace, you can check the returned Boolean value from `pages.isSupported()` and take the appropriate action within the context of your app and app's UI.